nsanders9022/BestRestaurant/README.md

 #### User can delete cuisine with corresponding Restaurants
 * Input: Delete all mexican food
 * Output: Mexican Food category and Restaurant have been deleted

+## Known bugs
+* Test for delete all categories from database isn't passing (functionality seems to work though)
+* Missing a delete all category button on cshtml
+* All delivery values automatically set to 1/true even if we try to set it to 0/false

 ## Legal
 MIT License